 The TDC Chair, the WTD, or the General Secretary can, at any time, suspend a TD's ability to serve as an ICCF TD if that person is no longer complying with the TD requirements set out in this document.
 If this same person is also an International Arbiter (IA), the person will be treated as a retired/inactive IA.
 The person making this determination (TDC Chair, WTD, or General Secretary) will communicate the reason for taking this action to the other two people, as well as to the TD involved.
 A replacement TD will be found essentially at the same time by the TDC Chair, WTD, or General Secretary for any events under the suspended TD's direction at the time of the suspension.
-The suspension decision is appealable by the relevant TD (specifically to the Appeal Committee) within 14 days of his/her receiving the notification, per usual ICCF appeal procedures.
+The suspension decision is appealable by the relevant TD (specifically to the Appeal Committee) within 14 days of the person's receiving the notification, per usual ICCF appeal procedures.
+(However, a warning given by the TDC Chair, WTD, or General Secretary to a TD prior to an eventual possible decision to suspend a TD is not appealable.)